 However, as more states consider legalizing medical marijuana, a growing number of veterans and interest groups have urged the government to reconsider the VA’s policy on medical cannabis.

 In 2018, former Representatives Phil Roe (R) of Tennessee and Tim Walz (D) of Minnesota introduced House Resolution 5520, The VA Medicinal Cannabis Research Act of 2018, which proposed to authorize the Department of Veterans Affairs to conduct medical marijuana research.

-Specifically, Congress.gov says the bill, “authorizes the Department of Veterans Affairs (VA) to conduct and support research on the efficacy and safety of certain forms of cannabis and cannabis delivery for veterans enrolled in the VA health care system diagnosed with conditions such as chronic pain or post-traumatic stress disorder.”
+Specifically, the bill authorizes the Department of Veterans Affairs (VA) to conduct and support research on the efficacy and safety of certain forms of cannabis and cannabis delivery” for veterans enrolled in the VA health care system who have certain conditions, including chronic pain and post-traumatic stress disorder (PTSD).

-Department of Veterans Affairs Policy pn Medical Marijuana
+Department of Veterans Affairs Policy on Medical Marijuana

 Veterans Will Not Lose VA Benefits for Discussing Medical Marijuana With VA Care Providers